 Leeds United might be one of the most opinion-splitting clubs in the world.
-Their own supporters are ready to follow the club anywhere, which is easily evidenced by the fact that Leeds have the tenth highest average attendance in the country, despite spending a lot of their time in the lower divisions of English football.
+Their own supporters are ready to follow the club anywhere, which is easily evidenced by the fact that Leeds have the among the highest average attendance in the country, despite spending a lot of their time in the lower divisions of English football.
 On the other hand, their numerous rivalries with other clubs and a problematic off-the-field reputation have eventually made Leeds the most hated club in England.
 During their lifespan, Leeds have won three First Division titles, one FA Cup and one League Cup.

 Elland Road (1919-)